Post Updated on

 Now the next stage involves reboiling the wax and repeating the above scraping process.
 You only need to do the cheese cloth part once.

 - Once you happy that no more dirt will be removed doing this process, use a double boiling to do the final wax pour into a mold of candles.

 - A double boiling is a container that you sit within a pan of boiling water, we use an old steel milk jug.
 You could use any small metal container, just make sure you have someway of removing it from the boiling water without burning your hands and dropping the clean wax.

 - The last stage is to add your clean wax to a mould of your choice.
-Have fun but remember never leave your wax boiling without it being unattended, Remember “Mind your Own Beeswax”.
-Beeswax can ignite if near a naked flame.
+Have fun but remember never leave your boiling wax unattended.
+Remember the old saying “Mind Your Own Beeswax”.
+Beeswax can ignite if its near a naked flame.

 So what do you think?
 Do you have any other tips you can add here, how do you clean your Beeswax?
 Please comment below…

 - Q and A –Finding Bees and stopping wasps – KM143 - May 22, 2019